Free UK Delivery on orders over £75*

 1. FERMENTATION ( Making your wash)

-• Next, add the turbo yeast and stir well and lastly, the turbo carbon, taking care not to spill as the name suggests this is dark and can stain.
+• Next, add the turbo yeast and stir well.
+Lastly, add the turbo carbon, taking care not to spill as the name suggests; this is dark and can stain.

 • The fermentation process takes, on average, seven days, and the bucket should be kept at room temperature 18 C to 24 C.